Plans for Rowing Boats

 - Adirondack Guide Boat plans from Wooden Boat Magazine

-- Selway Fisher offers many rowing skiff designs
+- Selway Fisher offers many rowing skiff designs.
+Quite a variety, have a look.

 - John Welsford has several row boat designs in particular, check out the Seagull

-- Brooks Boats Designs has some lovely boat plans
+- Brooks Boats Designs has some lovely boat plans.
+Link is to Peregrine.
+Single and double rowing boats.

-- Chase Small Craft has plans and kits for a lovely fixed seat rower, Drake.
+- Chase Small Craft has plans and kits for a lovely fixed seat rower, Drake rowboat is 17+ feet and is designed to maximize seaworthiness and easy glide.

 - Dreamcatcher has plans for ultralight skin on frame boats, including rowboats.

-- Duck Trap Woodworking has plans for many different small boats including row boats
+- Duck Trap Woodworking has plans for many different small boats including row boats, skiffs and tenders.

-- Ray Klebba's White Salmon BoatWorks has plans for a rowing Wherry.
+- Ray Klebba's White Salmon BoatWorks has plans for a rowing Cosine Wherry. (and other boats and oar plans)

 If you are interested in building a rowboat there are several types of boats that have traditionally been rowed.
 Scandinavian faerings (the name refers to four rowing spots) is a good place to look.
 Iain Oughtred's Elf is a good example.
 Dories and Peapods have been the mainstay of traditional fishing and have proved themselves.
 Whitehalls and wherries have long been sportsmen's choice for elegant rowing.
 Rowing shells are the fastest and most specialized.
 They require skill and quiet water.